Midterm exit polls: Health care is top issue for voters

 Breaking News Emails

-Voters were highly concerned about health care, according to preliminary exit polls on Tuesday, with more citing it as their top concern than any other issue — the first time in at least a decade that has happened.
+Voters were highly concerned about health care, according to preliminary exit polls on Tuesday, with more citing it as their top concern than the economy or any other issue — the first time in at least a decade that has happened.

 A plurality of 41 percent identified health care as the issue most important to their vote, which Democrats made the centerpiece of their campaign in races throughout the country.